davidblackuk/davidblackuk.github.io/_posts/2022-08-19-amstrad-cpc-amsdos-commands.md

 With a CP/M boot disc in drive A, running the `¦CPM` command clears memory and boots in to CP/M. The CPC-464 came with CP/M version 2.2, the CPC-6128 came with both version 2.2 and the newer CP/M Plus edition.

-## Wrap up

-This concludes my quick run through the capabilities of AMSDOS and how to manipulate files.
-Hope it's been of help.

-This isn't youtube so there's no like, comment or subscribe speil (well comments are on for disqus, but it seems pretty rubbish at telling me people have commented)

-If you do want updates for future content, follow me on twitter, links are included in the banner

 <div class="dbImg zoom200 centeredImg" data-src="cpc/cpm-plus.png" alt="Screen shot CP/M plus." ></div>

 <div class="dbCaption">
 CPC booted into CP/M plus
 </div>

+## Wrap up

+This concludes my quick run through the capabilities of AMSDOS and how to manipulate files.
+Hope it's been of help.

+This isn't youtube so there's no like, comment or subscribe spiel (well comments are on for disqus, but it seems pretty rubbish at telling me people have commented)

+If you do want updates for future content, or to chat, follow me on twitter.
+Links are included in the banner.